Youneselb/CA2/Project Diary.md

 Mark:

 What did your team accomplish during this spring?
-We finished most of the backend, but had trouble testing post endpoints, because database keeps crashing.
+We finished most of the backend, but had trouble testing POST and PUT endpoints, because database keeps crashing.
 We did not do any frontend work.